 The mission of Dismas House is to foster community awareness and understanding of the challenges and obstacles formerly incarcerated men face upon reentry by providing a system for personal transformation and growth as they transition back into society.

 Why Give To Dismas?

-At least 95% of the 30,000 current inmates in Tennessee will eventually be released.
-Without programs like Dismas, former offenders are often forced to return to a detrimental environment and the negative influences that contributed to their incarceration.
+At least 95% of the 30,000 current incarcerated in Tennessee will eventually be released.
+Without programs like Dismas, formerly incarcerated men are often forced to return to a detrimental environment and the negative influences that contributed to their incarceration.
 On average, nearly one-half of those released in Tennessee will return to incarceration within three years – whereas, 80% of Dismas graduates remain free.
-While at Dismas, former offenders are given an opportunity to fulfill their potential as positive members our great community.
+While at Dismas, returning citizens are given an opportunity to fulfill their potential as positive members our great community.

 Pillars of Programming

 This project is funded under a Grant Contract with the State of Tennessee, Department of Mental Health and Substance Abuse Services.